 Imagine the following.
 You’re nine years old, it’s Bring Your Parents to School Day and your mom is with you in your classroom.
 When it’s her turn to present what she’s doing, she tells your classmates – sons and daughters of firefighters, nurses, veterinarians, even a fighter pilot – her job is in ocean data.
 Ugh.
 You look at the faces of your fellow students, most of them bored to tears, some staring angrily at you.

-Until the point when she explains how those data are collected: through satellites, adventurous expeditions on research vessels (like this impressive ice breaker), tagging instruments to marine mammals, and now also by robot boats.
+Until the point when she explains how those data are collected: through satellites, adventurous expeditions on research vessels (like ), tagging instruments to marine mammals, and now also by robot boats.

 Robot boats!
 Suddenly ocean data sounds way cooler than those other jobs – bar the fighter pilot, perhaps.

 Maybe your mom works for , an Irish start-up company whose USVs – Uncrewed Surface Vessels – are what you can call robotic boats.
 The vessels are remotely controlled and monitored over a satellite internet connection by a team of pilots in the operations centre.
 The boats transit hundreds of kilometres without the need for a mothership or even a single person offshore.
 Fitted with up to a hundred kilograms of high-end sensors, the USVs transmit real time data that is used for fisheries management, environmental protection, mapping of the seabed, inspection of offshore installations… You name it!

 The USVs are an interesting alternative to conventional research vessels, which can cost anything between €17 million and €35 million, and are notoriously difficult to source.
 This, and the fact that manned vessels are dependent on good weather conditions, often cause major delays to data collection missions, which in turn result in escalating costs running into the millions and even project cancellations.